-We have a small flock of socorro doves.
+We have a small number of socorro doves.

 Please note most of them are currently off show as part of the breeding programme, however there is one currently on show in Brilliant Birds

 They are looked after by the European Endangered Species Programme (EEP)